Crab Team

 • Where is the sampling being done and how do I get there?

 • I am only available on the weekends.
-Can I still participate?
+Can I still apply?

 Yes!
 We have sampling set dates available on weekends.

-We have some flexibility in the trap monitoring schedule, and you will know the trapping dates well ahead of time.
-However, if you are planning on being away for several weeks or months on end, this may not be the volunteer project for you.
+We have some flexibility in the trap monitoring schedule, and you will know the trapping dates for the entire season in May.
+However, if you plan on being away for several months on end, this may not be the volunteer project for you.

 • What’s the expected time commitment like?

-• The exact time of day may be different each month, based on the tides, but there is some flexibility in the schedule.
-We will send you a full schedule of potential dates where you can fill in your unique availability.
+• The exact time of day and date will likely be different each month, based on the tides, but there is some flexibility in the schedule.
+You will indicate your personal availability from a list of potential dates when you apply.

-• I don’t have a background in biology.
+• I don’t have a background in biology or field work.
 Can I still participate?

 Yes!
-All you need is an interest in the environment and the willingness to learn.
+All you need is an interest in nature, the environment, and the willingness to learn.
 We will provide all the training and resources you will need!

 • Do I have to provide my own tools or supplies?